 Understanding hiring needs is a key part of looking to the future in your job search.
 You can’t brand yourself just based on what you’ve done.
 LinkedIn headlines for job seekers need to be based on what companies are looking for.

-Before you write this idea off as some new age-y arts & crafts mumbo jumbo, let me be the first to say that Wordclouds are one of the best ways to brainstorm for visual people.
+Wordclouds are one of the best ways to brainstorm for visual people.
 They help you organize your thoughts based on what’s really important in the hundreds of overwrought job postings out there.
 And they’re free and easy to make!

 Here’s an example of what that would look like:

-Print out your Wordcloud and post it on your desk (or wherever else you write your LinkedIn profile.)
-This is your vision snapshot and will remind you of what to focus on as you’re writing.
+Bonus tip: Print out your Wordcloud and post it on your desk (or wherever else you write your LinkedIn profile.)
+This is your vision snapshot that will remind you of what to focus on as you’re writing.

 3. Write your LinkedIn headline with one of two different routes.

-Now that you have your strategy together, it’s time to write a great LinkedIn headline.
-(I know it took a while to get here, but it will be worth it!)
+Now that you have aligned your vision and keywords, it’s time to write a great LinkedIn headline.

 There are two different methods you can use in writing a good LinkedIn headline: the keywords-oriented route and the mission statement route.